aurickk/Discord-Chat-Integration/README.md

 ### Multi-Client Setup

 > [!IMPORTANT]
-> Different Minecraft clients cannot share the same port, you can
+> Different Minecraft clients cannot share the same port, you can change the port with a [command](#minecraft-mod-configuration).

 You can run multiple Minecraft clients, each connected to different or shared Discord channels: